Sliver (film): Location

 In the film, the tall and narrow sliver building is located at 113 East 38th Street in Manhattan, placing it at 38th Street and Park Avenue.
-The actual building used in the film is known as Morgan Court, located at 211 Madison Avenue New York, one block west and two blocks south of the fictional address.
+The actual building used in the film is known as Morgan Court, located at 211 Madison Avenue in New York, one block west and two blocks south of the fictional address.
 The building has since become a condominium development.
 It was built in 1985 and has 32 floors.
 While the movie made use of the building's courtyard, the lobby was a Los Angeles film set.

 Original ending

-In the film's original ending Zeke, instead of Jack, turns out to be the killer.
-After the police assume Jack to be the murderer Carly and Zeke burn the videotapes.
-Soon afterwards they wed atop the Sliver building.
-On their honeymoon they fly a helicopter over a Hawaiian volcano where Carly reveals that she knows he is the killer.
+In the film's original ending Zeke Hawkins (William Baldwin), instead of Jack Landsford (Tom Berenger), turns out to be the killer.
+After the police assume Jack to be the murderer, Carly Norris (Sharon Stone) and Zeke burn the videotapes.
+Soon afterwards, they wed atop the Sliver building.
+On their honeymoon, they fly a helicopter over a Hawaiian volcano where Carly reveals that she knows he is the killer.
 She tells him she still has the tape of him murdering Gus in the shower and that "it's safe", implying she is willing to cover up his crimes and that she has found the excitement missing from her previous marriage.
 With their seatbelts off and Carly videotaping the scenery Zeke lowers the aircraft into the volcano as they both laugh gleefully.
 The scene then cuts to Zeke's surveillance room where the televisions display nothing but static.
 The end credits roll and leave the audience to decide whether they survive.
 The shooting of the final scene resulted in the crashing of the helicopter.
-After an investigation the pilot's certificate was temporarily suspended.
-Preview audiences disliked the idea of Carly turning immoral, so the ending was re-written and re-shot, to the one used in the final release.
+After an investigation, the pilot's certificate was temporarily suspended.
+Preview audiences disliked the idea of Carly turning immoral, so the ending was re-written and re-shot to the one used in the final release.

-Allegations about Robert Evans's behavior
+Allegations about Robert Evans' behavior

-In her 2021 memoir The Beauty of Living Twice, Stone alleged that a producer had once told her to sleep with a costar in a film, without naming the producer.
-In 2024, being interviewed for The Louis Theroux Podcast, Stone named the producer as Robert Evans and specified that this had occurred during the production of Sliver.
-She recounted that Evans had wanted Stone and Baldwin to have sex, saying "then [they'd] have chemistry" and that doing so would "save the movie"; she refused.
-Baldwin later attacked these allegations on social media, asking rhetorically if Stone still had "a crush on me."
-At least one entertainment blog criticized Baldwin's comments as "a disgusting misogynistic rant", and noted that Janice Dickinson, whom Baldwin had claimed said Stone had expressed interest in him, had denied his claims.
+In her 2021 memoir The Beauty of Living Twice, Stone stated—without naming names—that a producer had once told her to sleep with a costar in a film.
+In 2024, being interviewed for The Louis Theroux Podcast, Stone revealed the producer to be Robert Evans and specified that his suggestion had occurred during the production of Sliver.
+She recounted that Evans had wanted Stone and Baldwin to have sex, arguing that "then [they'd] have chemistry onscreen" and that "Baldwin's performance [in the film] would get better" and that doing so would "save the movie".
+She went on to state that she categorically refused Evans's suggestion and that over the coming weeks on set Baldwin made a "few haphazard passes at me, I'm sure spurred on by this genius [Evans]".
+Baldwin later attacked Stone's allegations on social media, asking rhetorically if Stone still had "a crush on me."
+At least one entertainment blog criticized Baldwin's comments as "a disgusting misogynistic rant" and noted that Janice Dickinson, whom Baldwin had claimed said Stone had expressed interest in him, had denied his claims.